 Jamie previously taught Grade 3 for two years at Branksome Hall Asia.
 He has also taught upper elementary grades in Canadian public schools and international schools in China and Egypt.
 A qualified IB PYP educator, Jamie is driven to provide a 21st century learning experience where transferable elements of learning are applied into new contexts.

 B.A.
 (Converse College)

-This is Tara's first year at Branksome Hall Asia.
+This is Tara's second year at Branksome Hall Asia.
 She has taught public school in the US, and spent the last four years teaching Fifth Grade at Seoul International School.
 She has a passion for reading and will complete her Ed.S in Literacy this summer.
 Tara hopes to channel her love of reading to her students, and foster their creative and thinking skills.

 Cameron joins us from Shanghai Community International School where he has been teaching Grade 3 and Grade 4 for the past three years.
 Cameroon has been a U.S. Fulbright Grant recipient and in addition to teaching at various schools in the U.S. he has also taught at a State University.

 Rob is an experienced educator who has worked in public and international schools in the UK, Egypt and New Zealand.
 Rob has a keen interest in pedagogical leadership and innovation.

 B.S.Ed (Berry College)

 Marissa is an experienced international educator.
 She is qualified in the Primary Years Program and to work with students in grades 4-8.
 Marissa also has an English for Speakers of Other Languages (ESOL) endorsement.
 She has enjoyed teaching in Mexico and South Korea.
 Marissa Archie keeps a passion for literacy and teaching of the head, heart, and hands of children.